 Now, I’m not talking about changing button colors.
 You can drive yourself crazy testing different colors, but at the end of the day what are you really costing yourself?
 If you don’t have much traffic, then testing a button color is going to take time to get enough data of statistical significance.

 What you are really wasting is time, because you could be testing bigger things on that traffic.

 - Remove steps from your conversion funnel.
 Eliminate unnecessary pages or words.
 The truth is that they’re likely not reading everything you think they are reading.
 You’re just putting up barriers to entry;

 - Personalize forms based on the page they clicked from.
 This can be done in a few ways:

 - Attach a parameter that automatically populates certain fields on your form;

 - Have a hidden field that gathers IP/source/page entering on instead of asking for it;

-- Removing steps from your conversion form (separate from your conversion funnel);
+- Remove steps from your conversion form (separate from your conversion funnel);

 If you don’t know where your users are clicking or browsing, how can you test adding new elements to pages or changing wording or calls to action?